Pidgeot/python-lnp/readme.txt

   To get a better looking logo, first install setuptools: https://pypi.python.org/pypi/setuptools/0.9.8#windows

-  Next, open a command-line to the Scripts directory in your Python installation and run the command "easy_install pillow".
+  Next, open a command-line to the Scripts directory in your Python installation and run the command ``easy_install pillow``.

 Linux:
   Virtually all Linux distributions these days include Python, although especially older installations may not have an appropriate version, and some may not have Tk support installed by default.